refinajs/refina/docs/guide/essentials/view.md

 ## Passing Parameters {#passing-parameters}

 A view function can have parameters.
-You can decalre the parameters in the simple way:
+You can declare the parameters in the simple way:

 ```ts
 export default defineView((_, name: string, id?: number) => {